cloud-gov/cg-site/content/docs/services/cloud-gov-service-account.md

 To use this service, see [continuous deployment]({{< relref "docs/apps/continuous-deployment.md" >}}).

+After this process is completed, you will see the space deployer as a SpaceDeveloper with a guid as its name.

 ### The broker in GitHub

 You can find the broker here: [https://github.com/cloudfoundry-community/uaa-credentials-broker](https://github.com/cloudfoundry-community/uaa-credentials-broker).